 The Red Army defeated the White Army and this led to the rise of the Union of Soviet Socialist Republics (USSR).

 1938 – Molotov-Ribbentrop Pact or the Nazi-Soviet Pact

 In 1938, both Nazi Germany and the Soviet Union had expansionist plans in Europe and viewed each other with suspicion.
 Keeping the Soviet Union neutral was essential to Nazi Germany’s plans of invading Poland and other parts of Europe.
 Adolf Hitler authorized Foreign Minister Joachim von Ribbentrop to negotiate a non-aggression treaty with the Soviets.

 A meeting between Ribbentrop and Vyacheslav Molotov, the Soviet Foreign Minister, led to the Molotov-Ribbentrop Treaty of 1939.
 The pact was an agreement of non-aggression and non-alignment with enemies of either country.
 The pact also had secret clauses that essentially divided territories of Poland, Latvia, Lithuania, Estonia, Finland, and Romania, between the two countries as their respective spheres of influence.

 With the pact signed on August 23, 1939, Germany invaded Poland on September 1, that same year.
-The Stalin-led Soviet Union waited to watch if the Germans would stay within their agreed upon the area and ordered his Red Army to invade Poland on September 17, 1939 to take control over areas as agreed in the pact.
-The campaign ended on October 6, 1939 with Poland divided between the two countries.
+The Stalin-led Soviet Union waited to watch if the Germans would stay within their agreed areas and ordered his Red Army to invade Poland on September 17, 1939, to take control over regions as agreed in the pact.
+The campaign ended on October 6, 1939, with Poland divided between the two countries.

 1944 – the forced inclusion of the Baltic States; clash of ideologies